header logo

 Wayne Rooney is the all-time leading goalscorer

 Rooney's second season at Old Trafford once again saw him make great strides.
-He finished the season with 19 goals in 48 matches and was voted Sir Matt Busby's Player of the Year by fans and PFA Young Player of the Year (again) by the pundits. he, with United won the Carling Cup.
-Despite a difficult World Cup with England in the summer of 2006, Rooney scored 23 times for United as the Red Devils won their first English title in four years.
+He finished the season with 19 goals in 48 matches and was voted Sir Matt Busby's Player of the Year by fans and PFA Young Player of the Year (again) by football experts.
+He won the Carling Cup with United.

 9. Cristiano Ronaldo (2003-2009 period)

 Cristiano Ronaldo joined Manchester United in 2003 from Sporting Lisbon for £12.24 million, making him the most expensive teenager in football history at the time.
-He is also the first Portuguese player to join the ranks of the Red Devils.
+He was also the first Portuguese player to join the ranks of the Red Devils.
 He won three Premier League titles and one Champions League title during his time with Manchester United.
-He also won his first Ballon d'Or award while at the club.
+He also won his first Ballon d'Or while at the club.

 Goal scoring machine Cristiano Ronaldo